superpunchbrother/FullStackJS-ReactNodeMongoDB/README.md

-# Full-Stack JavaScript Development: MongoDB, Node and React
+# Full-Stack JavaScript: MongoDB, Node and React
 From: 'Learning Full-Stack JavaScript Development: MongoDB, Node and React'